Chapter a hAon: An Odd Sort

 This is an unedited draft, so feel free to point out any typos/grammar issues/etc. Punctuation is not my forté, so if anyone wants to attempt to fix the mess I've made of things, please do; I'll be most appreciative.

-There's a comment below each chapter with translations/clarifications, if anyone is interested.
+There's a comment below each chapter with translations/clarifications/a bit of extra info, if anyone is interested.
 Feel free to ask for more if I missed anything.

-Sláinte, daoine - go raibh míle maith agaibh as léamh (thanks for reading)!
+Sláinte, daoine - go raibh míle maith agaibh as léamh (cheers, lads - thanks for reading)!